Controlling the Spin-Wave Nonreciprocity of a Crescent-Shaped Nanowire via Curvature and Magnetic Field

-Figure~\ref{Fig:hybrid1000} shows the dispersion relation for the HA mode (red dots) and the two closest SW modes with the lower and higher frequencies.
-The simulations were performed with a starting CS dimensions at $B_\text{ext}=1.0$~T. There is a clear variation in the HA mode dispersion for negative wavenumbers, with respect to $k_x>0$.
-The HA mode band almost touches the higher mode dispersion at $k_x=-20$~rad/\textmu m (close to the critical point, where $\delta f (|k_x|)=0$ at $|k_x|=19$~rad/\textmu m, see, Fig.~\ref{Fig:NRP_modes_diff}b), but does not cross it.
-The profile of the HA mode also changes with decreasing $k_x$, with anti-phase oscillations appearing in the cross-sections along the $z$ and $y$ axis.
-This indicates multi-mode hybridization.
-The profiles of the other two modes remain almost unchanged as $k_x$ decreases.
+To further support this hypothesis we show in Fig.~\ref{Fig:hybrid1000} the dispersion relation of the HA mode (red dots) and the two closest SW modes in the CS nanowire (of starting dimensions) at $B_\text{ext}=1.0$~T. There is a clear variation in the HA mode dispersion for negative wavenumbers, where the HA mode band almost touches the higher mode dispersion at $k_x=-20$~rad/\textmu m (which is close to the critical point, $|k_x|=19$~rad/\textmu m, where $\delta f (|k_x|)=0$, see, Fig.~\ref{Fig:NRP_modes_diff}b), but does not cross it.
+The profile of the HA mode also changes, with anti-phase oscillations appearing in the cross-sections along the $z$ and $y$ axis at negative wavenumbers.
+This indicates on the multi-mode hybridization between HA and higher order SW modes.